Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 Rasa Stack is a platform that has seen some incredible growth.

-Rasa Stack has two major components that are independent of each other; a ‘core’ and ‘NLU’.
+Rasa Stack has two significant components independent of each other; a ‘core’ and ‘NLU’.

 It’s built using a modular blueprint.
-You can snap pieces off and add new bits on an existing code frame.
+You can snap pieces off and add new bits to an existing code frame.

 - An NLU Engine